MemeEngineer/RNGRPG/README.md

 ______________
 This game was created for my love of MMORPGs.
 Inspired by games with drop rates and rare items.
 RNG based games have always intrigued me because people love a good grind to find items that would boosts the character stats.
 This is a short homage, to games that give us that dopamine when trying to find rare items for your character.

+# Game Logic / Game Mechanic
+______________
+Created with Object Oriented programming in mind.
+Each class/object has X & Y coordinates.
+The bullets/attack event happens at the players X & Y coordinate and is put into an array.
+If the Mob(Moveable Objects) / enemies are in the same X & Y coordinate as the bullets then the collision will trigger an class method to reduce the Mobs health.
+The game takes place in a canvas element in HTML <canvas/> allowing graphical and color elements to be drawn.
+The top left corner of the canvas element is the origin and the game is based off of those coordinate positions.

 # Wireframe
 _____________
 ![image](https://github.com/MemeEngineer/RNGRPG/assets/90629466/16fb3c07-2351-431e-a07a-50514917c46a)